 Pages: 83-86 | 387 Views 8 Downloads

 How to cite this article:

-Chandan Haldar and Raju Ram.
+Chandan Haldar, Raju Ram.
 Single nucleotide polymorphism marker and its application in aquaculture: New opportunities and challenges.
-International Journal of Fauna and Biological Studies.
-2018; 5(4): 83-86.
+Int J Fauna Biol Stud 2018;5(4):83-86.